saltyrtc/saltyrtc.github.io/content/pages/getting_started.md

 If you want to try out SaltyRTC without much of a hassle, you can use our public server which is available at `wss://server.saltyrtc.org:9287`. **Do not use this server for production!** We may decide to change the port, shut down the server, etc. Our server's public permanent key is `f77fe623b6977d470ac8c7bf7011c4ad08a1d126896795db9d2b4b7a49ae1045` (hex-encoded).

-The following sub-sections describe how to set up a self-hosted SaltyRTC server.
+The following sub-sections describe how to set up the SaltyRTC server for Python.

 ## Installation